 - Summer Rent: We cannot adjust the summer living allowance to accommodate two summer rent payments.
 This means that students should take care that their apartment leases or rental agreements have provisions that allow them to sublet during the summer months should their summer employment not be in the Boston area.
 If a student is unable to sublet their apartment for the summer, that student will be responsible for both rent payments.
 Students who are considering renting from HUH should take special care to make sure they fully understand the HUH subletting options and requirements.
 HUH provides a “sublet kit” to assist tenants with the processing of subletting their apartment to other qualified Harvard affiliates.

 Financial Aid Officer: Last Names beginning A-K = Susan Chin

-Financial Aid Officer: Last Names beginning L-Z = Michelle Schultz Woods
+Financial Aid Officer: Last Names beginning L-Z = Michelle Woods